CybercentreCanada/assemblyline4_docs/docs/user_manual/searching.md

 ## Searching behaviors and limitations

-When you search for something in the Search Bar at the top of the UI, it will run your query in all the buckets and return any matching results.
+When you search for something in the Search Bar at the top of the UI, it will run your query in all the indexes and return any matching results.

-!!! tip "You must limit your search criteria to a single index; in other words you cannot do JOIN queries with information present in two or more buckets."
+!!! tip "You must limit your search criteria to a single index; in other words you cannot do JOIN queries with information present in two or more indexes."

-This limitation can be worked around by using the [Assemblyline Client](../../integration/python/) by performing queries on one bucket and then enriching or narrowing your search by searching for elements in another bucket.
+This limitation can be worked around by using the [Assemblyline Client](../../integration/python/) by performing queries on one index and then enriching or narrowing your search by searching for elements in another index.

 ## Search exemples